-The Statement of Accounts contains estimated figures based on assumptions made by the Authority about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures based on assumptions made by the Authority about the future.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Authority's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows: